xianyuxmu/xianyuxmu.github.io/_posts/2016-08-07-thinking-business-not-begin-from-you-taking-it-over.md

 ---
 layout: post
-title: "business not begin from you taking it over"
+title: business not begin from you taking it over
 date: 2016-08-07 11:20:37 +0800
 categories:
 - Thinking